SkyHighGrowth/mediapoolmalbridge2/README.md

 #### Database
-- Database schema and user and password should be created
+- Database schema, database user with password should be created before deploying on development environment.
-> Note: You can find the database schema and user/password in the application.properties file
+> Note: You can find the database schema and user/password in the application.properties file.

 #### Deployment